OpenCTI-Platform/opencti/docs/docs/deployment/managers.md

 ## Ingestion manager

-The ingestion manager in OpenCTI is a component that manages the ingestion of data from RSS and TAXII feeds.
+The ingestion manager in OpenCTI is a component that manages the ingestion of data from RSS, TAXII and CSV feeds.

 ## Playbook manager